 You can also include additional relations:

-const locations = await db.locations.query({
+const animals = await db.animals.query({

 include: {

-events: (t, c) => t.events.query({
+sightings: (t, c) => t.sightings.query({

 where: {

-locationId: c.id
+animalId: c.id

 }